Skip to content ↓

 Intent

 At our school we want pupils to be masters of technology.
 Technology is everywhere and will have a pivotal role in our children’s lives.
 Therefore, we want to model and educate our pupils on how to use technology positively, effectively, responsibly and safely.
 We want to provide our children with a broad and engaging curriculum that encompasses computer science, information technology and digital literacy.
-We also recognise that the best prevention for some of the issues that we currently see with technology/social media is through education.
+Our vision for Computing is to provide a curriculum that inspires pupils to become confident, responsible, and skilled digital citizens.

 We aim to achieve a balance between providing a knowledge rich curriculum along with plenty of opportunity for pupils to apply their knowledge creatively so that we help children begin their journey to becoming skilful computer scientists.
+We want to foster creativity, problem-solving, and critical thinking through engaging Computing lessons and equip pupils with the skills required to thrive in a technology driven world.
 We encourage staff to try to embed computing skills across the whole curriculum to make learning creative and accessible.

 Implementation

-We have created a comprehensive progressions document for staff to follow to best embed and cover every element of the computing curriculum for key stage one children.
+We have a comprehensive progressions document and cover every element of the Computing curriculum for key stage one children.
 The knowledge/skills statements build year on year to deepen and challenge our learners.
 We have broken our computing curriculum into the three strands of Information Technology, Computer Science and Digital Literacy.
-Children in years 1 and 2 have two computing lessons every three weeks, but we also embed computing skills across the curriculum.

 Impact